History of the Camino de Santiago: In 40 AD,

 end of each day.
 Luggage is transported from inn to inn so all

-walkers carry is their daily necessities.
+that walkers carry are their daily necessities.
 An English

-speaking local tour host is on call for advice and assistance
+speaking host is on call for advice (a cell phone that

-and covers the last 285 km of the trail in 13 days.
+and covers the last 285 km of the trail.
 This

 itinerary can be customised if you would like rest days or